chikuzen/PlanarTools/readme.rst

 Note:
 =========
 - All filters are SSE2 optimized.
-- PlanarTools_vex.dll is VEX-SSE enabled version of PlanarTools.dll.
-It runs only on AVX capable machines.
+Thus these will cause crash on No SSE2 machine.

 Lisence:
 ==========